 Using anything from blues to bossa nova and roots to ragtime styles, Richard creates driving and infectious guitar rhythms and then adds deft wordplay to create quirky and often witty songs, with stories that engage both the heart and the mind.
 With numbers covering some of the more perplexing aspects of modern life - from how it's possible to feel alone in a world where so many Russian models seem to know your email address, to the perils of falling in love with your psychiatrist - Richard has earned favourable comparisons with artists such as Loudon Wainwright, Chris Smither and Eric Idle.

 "Like a cross between Stephen Bishop, Roy Book Binder and Tom Lehrer"

 - Phil Hare, leading UK acoustic guitarist, songwriter and performer

-Richard can regularly be seen playing live in acoustic, folk and guitar clubs at venues around Greater Manchester, Cheshire and Derbyshire.
-Further afield, he made his US debut at International Guitar Seminars in New York, while back home he has played support slots for a number of internationally known blues and folk artists such as Geoff Muldaur, Steve Tilston, Woody Mann and Tony McManus.
+Richard can be seen playing live in acoustic, folk and guitar clubs at venues around Greater Manchester, Cheshire and Derbyshire.
+Further afield, he made his US debut at International Guitar Seminars in New York, while back home he has opened shows for a number of internationally known blues and folk artists such as Geoff Muldaur, Steve Tilston, Mark Harrison, Woody Mann, John Doyle and Tony McManus.